bilan604/random-projects/README.md

 ## pdfJoiner (135 Final Project):
 6/4-6/9 - I did the take-home "final exam" with raw linear algebra as a challenge, just because I could - not using libraries that would have made them one liners.
+This was extremely difficult but provided a lot of value as I had to have a strong understanding of the transformation required to create each statistic.
+I'm glad I did it this way.